A Place Where There's No More Pain

 A Place Where There's No More Pain is the fifth studio album by American alternative metal band Life of Agony.
 The album, the band's first studio release since 2005's Broken Valley, was released on April 28, 2017 through Napalm Records.

 This is the band's last release with drummer Sal Abruscato, who would depart from the band for a second time later that year in December.
+It is also the band’s first album since singer Keith Caputo publicly came out as transgender (then identifying as "Mina").